silvenachen/FPGA-based-Accelerator-for-Diffusion-Language-Models/documentation/background.md

 ![](./fig/pack.png)

-*Different dataflows and DSP packing schemes.
+*Figure 9: Different dataflows and DSP packing schemes.
 Reproduced from [5].*

 Currently, our MDLM accelerator only supports float32.
 Inspired by SDA, we might also consider adopting quantization and DSP packing for improved resource efficiency and performance in the future.